sjp27/rabbitvcs/README.md

 RabbitVCS is a set of graphical tools written to provide simple and straightforward access to the version control systems you use.
-We currently support Subversion and Git on a variety of clients such as Nautilus, Thunar, Nemo, Caja, and on the command line.
+We currently support Subversion and Git on a variety of clients such as Nautilus, Thunar, Nemo, Caja, PCManFM-Qt and on the command line.

 System Requirements